dickensc/PSL_Optimization_Examples/README.md

 ## Potential and Constraint data file formats.
 Currently the examples provided are lastfm, epinions, entity-resolution, and cora.
 Every PSL example has its own directory identifiable by the example name.
+These directories are expected to be located at the top level directory of this repo.
-In the direrctory of an example there are tab separated data files described below.
+In the direrctory of each example there are tab separated data files described below.

 ### meta_data.tsv
 Every example contains a meta_data.tsv file, example: lastfm/meta_data.tsv